kabir-fx/Pocket-Universe/README.md

 - `User` with optional `password` for credentials auth
 - `Account`, `Session`, `VerificationToken` for OAuth/NextAuth
 - Domain models: `Galaxy` and `Planet` with relations to `User`
+- `Document` for PDF storage with Supabase integration
+- `Image` for image storage with Supabase integration
+- `AICategorization` for tracking AI usage, suggestions, and user corrections

 ## API Routes (apps/web)